-The RGNUL Student Research Review (RSRR) Journal (formerly RGNUL Student Law Review) is a bi-annual, student-run, blind peer reviewed, flagship journal based at Rajiv Gandhi National University of Law, Punjab.
+The RGNUL Student Research Review (RSRR) Journal (formerly RGNUL Student Law Review) is a bi-annual, student run, blind peer reviewed journal based at Rajiv Gandhi National University of Law, Punjab.
 It is a flagship law journal of RGNUL managed by the students of the University.
-It was founded with the objective of facilitating arguments in black and white on contemporary and less explored issues through the themes chosen for the Journal as well as monthly blogs.
+It was founded with the objective of facilitating novel ideas and a research conducive environment.

 CALL FOR BLOGS

-For more details on the sub-themes, refer to the Call for Blogs in the pdf below or click here.
+For more details, kindly refer to the Call for Blogs in the PDF file below or click here.

 - All submissions must be in Garamond, font size 12, spacing 1.5.

-b.
-The Hyperlinks must only link to legal or reliable/respected news sources.
+- The hyperlinks must only link to legal or reliable/respected news sources.
 The sources shall only be linked to primary sources.
 Hyper-linking to secondary sources may lead to re-corrections required from the authors.

-c.
-Relevant legal sources that cannot be accessed online may be cited as endnotes.
+- Only relevant legal sources that cannot be accessed online may be cited through endnotes.
 The endnotes should be in Garamond, font size 10, single-spaced.
 All endnotes must be in the Chicago Style.
 In order to help with the review process please use endnotes only if absolutely unavoidable.

 - Margins: Left 1 Inch, Right 1 Inch, Top 1 Inch, and Bottom 1 Inch.